Extension Bundle

 for cls in SLACK_BUNDLE:

-await kernel.hot_add(cls)Each hot_add() call does the full lifecycle: register the factory, instantiate, resolve dependencies, build the reactive runtime, activate, and register bus handlers.
-Order matters – SlackCommandHandler declares depends=["config", "slack-notifier"], so it must be added after SlackNotifier.
+await kernel.hot_add(cls)Each hot_add() call does the full lifecycle: register the factory, instantiate, resolve dependencies, build the reactive runtime, and activate.
+Order matters – SlackCommandHandler declares @requires(notifier=ISlackNotifier), so it must be added after SlackNotifier provides it.

 Step 3: @subscribe wires up automatically